-Each year about 600 teaching and research appointments for graduate students are allocated to departments offering graduate degrees in the Dietrich School of Arts and Sciences.
+Each year several hundred teaching and research appointments for graduate students are allocated to departments offering graduate degrees in the Dietrich School of Arts and Sciences.
 In addition to financial support, these appointments provide teaching or research experience and professional development to graduate students.

 In recognition of academic merit, the University of Pittsburgh offers teaching assistants (TAs), teaching fellows (TFs), graduate student assistants (GSAs), and graduate student researchers (GSRs) full or proportional tuition scholarships.
 Students are required to register for the number of credits proportional to the appointment.
 If appointed in the summer term, students should register for a minimum of three credits (or "Full-time Dissertation Study" if eligible), unless additional registration is needed for academic purposes.
 Students must maintain a 3.0 grade point average in order to qualify for teaching and graduate student assistant appointments/reappointments.

 The University provides individual medical insurance coverage for TAs/TFs/GSAs and GSRs.
 Such students can also purchase family coverage by paying the difference between the premium costs for the individual option and the family option.

-The University's policy concerning teaching assistants and teaching fellows, dealing with appointments, reappointments, terminations, benefits, and responsibilities, is contained in the University TA/TF/GSA Policy Statement, which is sent to all new teaching assistants.
+The University's policy concerning teaching assistants and teaching fellows, dealing with appointments, reappointments, dismissal, benefits, and responsibilities, is contained in the University TA/TF/GSA Policy Statement.
 Students should refer to this policy statement for information on how and when FICA (Social Security) tax will be withheld from the stipends of TA/TF/GSAs.
-The University's policy concerning graduate student researchers is contained in the University GSR Policy Statement, which is sent to all new GSRs.
+The University's policy concerning graduate student researchers is contained in the University GSR Policy Statement.

 Teaching Assistants (TA)